PsychlytxTD/tim_data_science_website/content/psychology_landing/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Welcome to Effective Psychology" subtitle = "Problems that can be helped."
+title = "Welcome!
+Here are some problems we can assist with." subtitle = ""

 [content]
   # Page type to display.
 E.g. project.